Style (2001 film)

-Style is a 2001 Indian Hindi-language comedy thriller film directed by N. Chandra.
+Style is a 2001 Indian Hindi-language buddy comedy thriller film directed by N. Chandra.
 The film stars Sharman Joshi, Sahil Khan, Riya Sen, and Shilpi Sharma.
 The film was released on 28 December 2001, and was a sleeper hit, earning ₹8.84 crore at the box-office against its budget of ₹2.5 crore.

 A sequel titled Xcuse Me was released in 2003.

 Plot

 The film revolves around two slap-happy college students, Bantu/Nehal and Chantu/Amit, who stand out in the college for their expertise in ragging and playing pranks, and their ability to outfox others.

 As their college life nears an end, the duo begins to realize that they need to start getting more serious about their life and career.
 Realising that they are not cut out for a life of struggle and hard work, Bantu comes up with an idea to trick two rich girls into marrying them so that they can spend their lives comfortably which leads them to focus their attention on rich teenyboppers Sheena and Rani and set about wooing the two girls to win their love and ultimately the key to becoming rich.
 A mysterious woman named Nikki Malhotra enters the scene, and pretty soon Chantu and Bantu get embroiled in a murder mystery.